What is NoteLoom

 What NoteLoom can do

-• Works right in the browser, no install or sign-up: open the web page and you are ready to go—no client to download, no account to create.
+• Works right in the browser, no install or sign-up: open the web page and you are ready to go, with no client to download and no account to create.

 • Real files you can take with you anytime: your notes are standard .md files that any Markdown editor can open; one-click export to zip is supported.